 Exams will be closed book and closed notes.
 Students are allowed one double-sided page with handwritten formulas; copied pages are not allowed.
-Algorithm steps, legends, and text are not allowed, so the formula sheet can only contain formulas and chapter titles and no other text is allowed.
+Algorithm steps, legends, graphs, examples, and text in any language are not allowed, so the formula sheet can only contain formulas and nothing else is allowed.
 The formula sheet must be submitted with your exam answers.
+If you choose not to use a formula sheet, you still have to submit a blank page that only shows your name and the text "no formula sheet has been used."
+Attach the formula sheet to your exam with a paper clip that you have to bring to the exam.
 Numerical accuracy is an essential element of an engineering project and will be part of the grade.
 A working calculator is an essential tool for answering questions correctly.
 Examinations are to be individual efforts and students will be asked to sign the honor code statement.
-All questions will be of the multiple choice type with a grading scheme that makes the expected reward for guessing equal to zero.